Delhemma: Historical references

 The romance purports to be an accurate history, but, as Canard comments, in reality this means an "often very vague recollection of a certain number of facts and historical personages, garbed in romantic trappings and presented in an imaginary way, with constant disregard for chronology and probability".
 From the Umayyad era, the chief elements are those concerning the life of Maslama ibn Abd al-Malik, while the Abbasid material is treated unevenly: major events such as the founding of Baghdad on 30 July 762 or the Fourth Fitna between the brothers al-Amin and al-Ma'mun over the succession to the Abbasid caliphate beginning in 811 are recorded in passing, while other episodes are heavily distorted, such as the attribution of the theft of the Black Stone from Mecca to a Kharijite in Harun al-Rashid's time instead of to the Qarmatians, an Isma'ili offshoot, during their Sack of Mecca on January 11, 930.
 Similarly, al-Battal's adventures in the West feature the far later Almoravid dynasty and Almohad Caliphate, as well as the Umayyad state of Córdoba and the Latin Christians of northern Iberia.

 For its Byzantine material, the romance draws upon Maslama's Siege of Constantinople (717–718), the establishment of the fortified Thughur frontier zone—of which Malatya was one of the major centres—under al-Mansur, Mu'tasim's Sack of Amorium in 838, and the exploits of Amir Umar al-Aqta, and of his Paulician ally Karbeas, who is possibly the archetype of Yanis.
 In addition, many elements were taken from the 10th-century warfare between the Hamdanid amir Sayf al-Dawla and the Eastern Roman generals John Kourkouas and Nikephoros Phokas, who are recognizable as the characters of Qarqiyas and Takafur in the romance, while the usurper emperor Armanus in all likelihood echoes Romanos I Lekapenos (.

 Other influences are later still: the conflict for the headship of the tribes in Syria reflects the realities of the Ayyubid dynasty rather than that of the Abbasid Caliphate, the Crusaders and the Seljuk dynasty appear, while customs and manners are those of the Levant of the 10th–13th centuries.
+Battles against the Franks i.e. the Crusaders, are an important recurring motif in the narrative.
 In general, according to Canard, the author or authors had a "very superficial knowledge of history and geography," although they "seem to be better documented on Christian practices, religious festivals and formulae", especially regarding the Eastern Romans.